memfault/interrupt/_posts/2022-02-01-january-2022-roundup.md

 Interesting tool for analyzing data packets or fragments at a very low level, both interactivity through a GUI or via a command line interface.
 Supports custom plugins/filters for enhancing decode. - Noah

 - [**Aircoookie/WLED: Control WS2812B and many more types of digital RGB LEDs with an ESP8266 or ESP32 over WiFi!**](https://github.com/Aircoookie/WLED)<br>
 Nicely featured LED strip controller using ESP8266/ESP32.
-I particularly enjoyed this part of the quickstart guide 😀 - Noah.
+I particularly enjoyed this part of the quickstart guide _"If everything worked the first thirty LEDs will light up in bright orange to stimulate courage, friendliness and success!"_ 😀 - Noah.

 - [**Ovyl/tabouli: TUI for sending CLI commands to your firmware and devices**](https://github.com/Ovyl/tabouli)<br>
 They made a TUI specifically designed for interfacing with a serial port on an embedded device.
 It stores command history, runs a suite of test automation commands, and more!
 Written in Go.